-'Service out' is a tag line from the channel to all attached control units and is used to signal the selected I/o device in recognition of a signal on 'service in' or 'status in.'
-A signal on 'service out' indicates to the selected I/o device that the channel has accepted the information on 'bus in' or has provided on 'bus out' the data requested by 'service in.'
+'Service out' is a tag line from the channel to all attached control units and is used to signal the selected I/O device in recognition of a signal on 'service in' or 'status in'.
+A signal on 'service out' indicates to the selected I/O device that the channel has accepted the information on 'bus in' or has provided on 'bus out' the data requested by 'service in'.

-When 'service out' is sent in response to 'service in' during a read, or sense operation, or to 'status in,' the 'service out' signal must rise after the channel accepts the information on 'bus out.'
-In these cases, the rise of 'service out' indicates that the information is no longer required to be valid on 'bus in,' and is not associated with any information on 'bus out.'
-When 'service out' is sent in response to 'service in' during a write or control operation, the rise of 'service out' indicates that the channel has provided the requested information on 'bus out.'
+When 'service out' is sent in response to 'service in' during a read or sense operation, or to 'status in', the service out signal must rise after the channel accepts the information on 'bus in'.
+In these cases, the rise of 'service out' indicates that the information is no longer required to be valid on 'bus in', and is not associated with any information on 'bus out'.
+When 'service out' is sent in response to 'service in' during a write or control operation, the rise of 'service out' indicates that the channel has provided the requested information on 'bus out'.
 In this case, the signal must rise after the information is placed on the bus.

-'Service out' must stay up until the fall of the associated 'service in' or 'status in.'
-'Service out' cannot be up concurrently with any other out-tag, except during an interface-disconnect sequence (when 'address out' may be up).
+'Service out' must stay up until the fall of the associated 'service in' or 'status in'.
+'Service out' cannot be up concurrently with any other out-tag except during an interfacedisconnect sequence, when 'address out' may be up.
+(With the high-speed transfer feature, 'data out' and 'service out' may be up concurrently.)